metasikander/www.BitcoinHivemind.com/faq/index.md

 * **Free**: To use Hivemind's advanced features, you need to own Bitcoin.
 That's it!

 * **Authentic**: Hivemind, unlike all other 2.0 projects, proceeds as though its creators actually believe in it.
 We pay for *everything* upfront (design, development, review, testing), with no guarantee that the project will even make it through all of these (risky) phases without encountering a fatal problem.
 As a result of this, you know that we literally *can't* be dishonest with you (we have nothing to gain either way).
-Other projects hype up a "Order now, while supplies last!" message, followed by a shakedown for money!
+Other projects hype up an "Order now, while supplies last!" message, followed by a shakedown for money!
 Such an approach, while admittedly effective at generating a community (with skin-in-the-game), creates a huge problem: even otherwise honest project-directors face a temptation to lie to the public (especially "greater good" lies powered by groupthink and wishful-thinking), particularly about obscure long-run problems.
 With Hivemind you don't even need to be emotionally invested.

 * **Reputable**: Hivemind was designed by a Yale Statistician with degrees in the blockchain-relevant fields of econ, psychology, and mathematics, who has been passionate about prediction markets since long before Bitcoin was created.
 Hivemind was reviewed (favorably) by Andrew Poelstra, sidechains-co-author and skeptical author of widely-circulated technical papers on cryptosystem stability.
 Gregory Maxwell has been aware of the project for months, Peter Todd is actively reviewing it.
 Unlike 100% of all Bitcoin 2.0 projects, there have (so far) been no standing complaints from these elite-skeptics.
 Roger Ver, who has famously invested-in and donated-to some of the most promising organizations and experiments in the Bitcoin space (from original Ripple, to BitPay, to Purse.io), and ignored many others, has endorsed this project financially.